Meteor-Community-Packages/meteor-postcss/README.md

 ```

 You can add more plugins here.

+If you want to change something in postcss.json config file later, you should restart your app and also change any .css file to rerun build plugin.

 #### 5. Create your standard `.css` files with additional features according to PostCSS plugins you use.